IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Step 12: Rational Team Concert6.0.2 Post-Deploy Build Settings

 In my previous tutorial, we learned about the BUILD process which generated the application WAR file.
-The Build definition created can now be extended to call the above UCD Application process.
+The Build definition created can now be extended to address the above UCD Application process.

 RTC Deploy Build Settings